terrylinooo/wp-shieldon/README.txt

 - Upgrade Sheidlon core from 0.1.7 to 2.1.0
 - Refactor code to fit with Shieldon 2.1.0
 - Test up to WordPress 6.2.2 and PHP 8.2.5

+= 2.0.2

+- Check and set the reverse DNS for IP address.